Chapter 32

 or CLICK HERE FOR LINK TO CANCER COUNCIL, AUSTRALIA

-There is an underground aquifer of Relief at having a Life back again (for however long it might be - none of us can know).
-It is finding its way through subterranean cracks and fissures and is causing the tears to flow as I sit at the Global Carnival.
+There is an underground aquifer beneath me right now, a Great Artesian Basin of Relief at having a Life back again (for however long it might be - none of us can know).
+It is finding its way through subterranean cracks and fissures and is causing copious tears to flow as I sit at the Global Carnival.
 I am eagerly soaking up the atmosphere and waiting for "Kevin" to get started.
 The crowd is by now quite large and expectant.
-A raucous mob of Black Cockatoos is wheeling around over the showground, cawing maniacally and primaevally.
-Some Celtic melodies drift on the breeze from a far marquee.
+A raucous mob of Black Cockatoos is wheeling around over the showground, cawing maniacally and primevally.
+Some fiddle-dee-dee Celtic melodies drift on the breeze from a far marquee.

-Extremely enticing food smells waft across from the Bazaar, but before I can even think about scurrying over there for a little mid-afternoon snack-ette (that Global Carnival meal between lunch and afternoon tea) I realise that something is happening on the stage.
+Extremely enticing food smells waft across from the Bazaar, but before I can even think about scurrying over there for a bite to eat I realise that something is happening on the stage.
 A roadie, the guy with the black jeans and T-shirt and shaven head is wandering around the set, testing mikes with the perennial

 "one-two testing two-one-two".